-Pearce's students go to both Reagan and LBJ High Schools.
-Their vertical team planning focused on:
+Pecan Springs Elementary students eventually go to LBJ High School.
+LBJ's vertical team planning focused on:

 - 1. Educator Quality: recruiting and retaining staff and providing quality professional development to ensure the necessary supports were available for East Austin schools. - 2.
-Creating signature programs (themed), specifically an Early College High School (ECHS), to establish a college-ready culture. - 3.
+Creating signature programs (themed), specifically an Early College High School (ECHS) model, to establish a college-ready culture. - 3.
 Developing and implementing academic supports and interventions for all students in East Austin schools. - 4.
 Developing content literacy and numeracy comprehensive plans to ensure all students are on grade level as they transition from elementary to middle to high school, and ultimately to college. - 5.
 Increase attendance among elementary, middle, and high school students for all groups.

 Action steps were identified to support these objectives.
 For example, to support increases in educator quality, vertical team leaders will conduct a needs assessment of faculty members in order to create and provide a tiered differentiated early college plan for professional development, including instructional leaders, support staff, and teachers.
 Leadership will provide professional development in critical areas of ELL strategies, relationship building, high yield vocabulary strategies, and technology.
 Professional development will be job-embedded through content specific coaching strategies.
 The vertical team will expand and accelerate the leadership and supports for the development of campusbased professional learning communities for teachers to engage in content specific strategies and lesson plan development.
-The district will attempt to secure funds to provide strategic compensation for all schools within the vertical team, will support participation in the Texas Turnaround Leadership Academy, and will create a full-time, sustainable teacher-mentor program at every Pearce vertical team school.
-Additionally, the vertical team will work collaboratively to develop a administrative mentor/induction program for new administrators.
+The district will attempt to secure funds to provide strategic compensation for all schools within the vertical team, will support participation in the Texas Turnaround Leadership Academy, and will create a full-time, sustainable teacher-mentor program at every LBJ vertical team school.
+Additionally, the vertical team will work collaboratively to develop an administrative mentor/induction program for new administrators.

-To support the dev elopement of signature programs, the LBJ and Reagan vertical team leaders will take the following action steps: improve the content, quality, and use of required formative assessments and reduce the number of assessments required at the classroom, school, cluster, and district level; ensure that the ECHS is research-based, aligned to the district's curriculum and to the needs of students; ensuring fidelity of implementation of the district's common curriculum and the ECHS curriculum and emphasizing rigorous learning; examining the learning needs of every child and ensuring there are timely supports for teachers and students; articulating and communicating clear parameters for the allocation of staff and resources for special education students across the vertical team schools; ensuring that the Pearce English Language Learner program is comprehensive, compliant, and includes a well-developed plan for English transition that is closely monitored and implemented with fidelity; implement the ECHS model at LBJ and Reagan High Schools, providing students the pre-requisite skills and supports at the middle and elementary school level, to include implementing Club AVID with fidelity at the elementary school level; providing students 21st-century technology; and, showcasing high quality examples of project based learning and portfolios annually as a way to promote the ECHS model.
-Additional information regarding action steps to support all five LBJ and Reagan vertical team targets is available in the "East Austin Schools Plan: LBJ Vertical Team" and "East Austin Schools Plan: Reagan Vertical Team" available on the AISD web site.
+To support the development of signature programs, the LBJ vertical team leaders will take the following action steps: improve the content, quality, and use of required formative assessments and reduce the number of assessments required at the classroom, school, cluster, and district level; ensure that the ECHS is research-based, aligned to the district's curriculum and to the needs of students; ensuring fidelity of implementation of the district's common curriculum and the ECHS curriculum and emphasizing rigorous learning; examining the learning needs of every child and ensuring there are timely supports for teachers and students; articulating and communicating clear parameters for the allocation of staff and resources for special education students across the vertical team schools; ensuring that the Pecan Springs English Language Learner program is comprehensive, compliant, and includes a well-developed plan for English transition that is closely monitored and implemented with fidelity; implement the ECHS model at Pecan Springs, providing students the pre-requisite skills and supports at the middle and elementary school level, to include implementing Club AVID with fidelity at the elementary school level; providing students 21st-century technology; and, showcasing high quality examples of project based learning and portfolios annually as a way to promote the ECHS model.

+Additional information regarding action steps to support all five LB J vertical team targets is available in the "East Austin

-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Texas Title I Priority Schools Grant
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by telephone/e-mail/FAX on School Years 2010-2013 Texas Title I Priority Schools Grant